Glacier Gorge Trailhead Ice Rock Climbing

 From the eastern side of RMNP, drive up the Bear Lake Rd to Glacier Gorge's parking lot, about 1 mile short of its terminus.
 From here, hike uphill about 0.3 miles.
 Go left to the 2nd bridge.
 At this point, you have 3 choices.
 Efficiency is likely determined by how much snow & which trails have been stomped down.
 The climber's trails go after the 2nd bridge either at the bottom of the drainage (sometimes the deepest snow, sometimes the best ski) or the along the left side of the drainage, climbing to as much as 100' above its bottom on a summer trail.
 The longest trail goes along the widest summer trail past Alberta Falls (typically buried in snow, at most WI1) to junction of the trail that splits towards Mill's Lake & Glacier Gorge.
 The climber's trails join here.
 Follow the signs towards Loch Vale.
 For Loch Vale Gorge, hike the trail until you get to a tight switchback, then drop down & left.
 For climbs Loch Vale & above, continue up the summer trail to Loch Vale & beyond!

-Mountain Project's determination of some of the classic, most popular, highest rated routes for Loch Vale & vicinity:
+Mountain Project's determination of the classic, most popular, highest rated climbing routes for Glacier Gorge Trailhead Ice:

 : CO Ice & Mixed